appfog/afdocs/troubleshooting.markdown

     $ af crashlogs <appname> --all

 The most common reason for an app to crash is running out of memory.
+You should find a log message indicating as much in your error logs

+    $ af files <appname> --all /logs/stderr.log

+    FATAL -- : Memory limit of 256M exceeded.
+    FATAL -- : Actual usage was 300M, process terminated.

+## Missing logs {#af-logs-restart}

+Apps that have crashed or failed to deploy are wiped (with their logs) after an hour.
+In the event that `af logs` returns no data, you should check `af crashes` and `af crashlogs`.
+Failing that, restart and check logs again.

 ## MySQL Server has gone away {#mysql-gone}